TnTech-ECE/S25_Team3_MyCapstoneProject/Conceptual_Design.md

 5. The system shall enable campus police to grant and revoke drone authorizations as needed.
 The campus police have requested the ability to authorize specific drones via the website.
 If a drone user has permission to be operating the drone, such as a student filming a sporting event for the university’s social media page, the police will be able to easily confirm this on the website.
 The website will keep track of which drones are authorized and which are not.
 6. The system shall be designed to minimize further maintenance.

-Depending on time restraints and the preferences of the campus police, this project may also do the following:
+#### Depending on time restraints and the preferences of the campus police, this project may also do the following:
 1. The system may determine the location of the drone’s user and upload this information to the website.
 2. The system may increase the urgency of the alert if a drone is detected in a specific geographical region deemed of higher importance.
 3. The system may be extended to track drones over the Golden Eagle Golf Club and the Hyder-Burks Agriculture Pavilion.

+### Drone Tracking System Constraints
+#### The drone tracking system will be constrained in a manner of different ways.
+blah blah blah
 ### Background

 Each month, the FAA receives numerous reports from various sources, including pilots and law enforcement, highlighting unauthorized flights of unmanned aircraft systems (UAS).
 These reports detail specific cases where drone operators’ incompetence has potentially endangered lives.
 To understand how the team's drone tracking project seeks to protect civilian lives, maintain privacy, and ensure security, it’s essential to examine the origins of UAS regulations and the constraints placed on drones at TTU campuses.